NEUBIAS/training-resources/_includes/global_background_correction/exercises/global_background_correction.md

 3. Verify that the histogram has not been clipped by the background subtraction operation.

 > ## Solution
+> In order to obtain a correct result the background subtraction should be performed with an image that
+> has been converted to a float (in ImageJ 32-bit).
+This avoid clipping of the data for the low values.
+>
+> ```
 > run("Close All");
 > roiManager("reset");
 > run("Clear Results");